sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-java-create/btp-cf-buildpacks-java-create.md

 ### Assigning Roles to a User in SAP BTP Cockpit

-1. Open the SAP BTP cockpit and go to your subaccount.
+1. Open the SAP BTP cockpit and go to your subaccount and space.

 2. From the left-side menu, navigate to `Security` > `Role Collections`.